shamanshetty/google-solutions-challenge-2025/README.md

-# ShetkarAI: Empowering Indian Farmers with AI (MVP Version)
+# KisanSaathi: Empowering Indian Farmers with AI (MVP Version)

 ShetkarAI is an AI-powered mobile application designed to empower Indian smallholder farmers through accessible technology.
 This project aims to improve agricultural productivity, sustainability, and economic outcomes for farmers.